wonyongML/pdsnd_github/README.md

 ### Description
 Explore bikeshare data of Chicago,New York city, Washington by month and day.
-Find most frequent times of travel, most popular station.
+Find most frequent times of travel, most popular station and travel duration.

 ### Files used
 chicago.csv, new_york_city.csv,washington.csv